rodrigodalcindev/perahealth-lds/README.md

 In order to deploy, please make sure you've been granted access to the Heroku app first and then:

-1. `heroku git:remote -a veri-lds`
+1. `heroku git:remote -a perahealth-lds`
 2. `git push heroku master`

-The URL for the Heroku instance is https://veri-lds.herokuapp.com/
+The URL for the Heroku instance is https://perahealth-lds.herokuapp.com/